aws/aws-graviton-getting-started/java.md

 # Java on Graviton

+Java is a general-purpose programming language.
+Compiled Java code can run on all platforms that support Java, without the need for recompilation.
+Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture. _[Wikipedia](https://en.wikipedia.org/wiki/Java_(programming_language))_

+Java is well supported and generally performant out-of-the-box on arm64.
+[Amazon Corretto](https://aws.amazon.com/corretto/), a no-cost, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK) supports Graviton-powered instances.

+This page includes specific details about building and tuning Java application on Graviton.

 ### Looking for x86 shared-objects in JARs
 Java JARs can include shared-objects that are architecture specific.
 Some Java libraries check if these shared objects are found and if they are they use a JNI to call to the native library